Chapter 17: Shenandoah II: Leadership and Survival

 They were smart enough to realize that it was in their best interest to

 go along with the lies.
-They knew what was coming and now it was other
+They knew what was coming, and now it was other

-dangerous for those veterans but at least they were not expected to
+launchers.
+It was still dangerous for those veterans, but at least they

-commit suicide by running headlong into the American lines, as long as
+were not expected to commit suicide by running headlong into the

-they went along with the program.
-No doubt, those first waves hurled at
+No doubt, those first waves hurled at the Americans would have

-the Americans would have created some horrific sights for those
+created some horrific sights for those conscripts who lived through it.

-conscripts who lived through it.
-Claymore mines would have each sent 750
+Claymore mines would have each sent 750 buckshot pellets in a 45-degree

-buck shot pellets in a 45-degree radius to the front and through the
+radius to the front and through the bodies of anyone in front of them.

-down some, but not as many as one might think, due to the poor
+Rifle fire would have also taken down some, but not as many as one might

-performance of the M-16.
-William Fee wrote later that his M-16 jammed,
+think, due to the poor performance of the M-16.
+William Fee wrote later

-and it took him a few minutes to get it working again.
-Fortunately, he
+that his M-16 jammed, and it took him a few minutes to get it working

-while he worked on his rifle.
-More than likely this would have meant his
+Fierro took his place while he worked on his rifle.
+More than likely,

-life if it were a fire fight in the more open jungle.
+this would have meant his life if it were a firefight in the more open

 Enemy conscripts in the second wave would have experienced even

-more hell than the first.
+more Hell than the first.
 Some made it within ten yards of the DePuy

 bunkers on the perimeter.
-By now Cavazos had artillery gunners dropping
+By now, Cavazos had artillery gunners dropping

 155 millimeter rounds just outside the perimeter.
 Body parts were flying